Priming (psychology): Repetition priming

 Repetition priming, also called direct priming, is a form of positive priming.
 When a stimulus is experienced, it is also primed.
 This means that later experiences of the stimulus will be processed more quickly by the brain.
 This effect has been found on words in the lexical decision task.
+There are multiple theories and models that reason why repetition priming might exist.
+For example, facilitation suggests that when a stimulus overlaps with existing or previously seen representation than information will travel faster.

 Semantic priming

 In semantic priming, the prime and the target are from the same semantic category and share features.
 For example, the word dog is a semantic prime for wolf, because the two are similar animals.
 Semantic priming is theorized to work because of spreading activation within associative networks.
 When a person thinks of one item in a category, similar items are stimulated by the brain.
 Even if they are not words, morphemes can prime for complete words that include them.
 An example of this would be that the morpheme 'psych' can prime for the word 'psychology'.

 In support with further detail, when an individual processes a word sometimes that word can be affected when the prior word is linked semantically.
 Previous studies have been conducted, focusing on priming effects having a rapid rise time and a hasty decay time.
 For example, an experiment by Donald Foss researched the decay time of semantic facilitation in lists and sentences.
 Three experiments were conducted and it was found that semantic relationships within words differs when words occur in sentences rather than lists.
 Thus, supporting the ongoing discourse model.
+However, the underlying cognitive mechanisms of semantic representation has been established over a few decades, the research has suffered from small sample sizes and lack of linguistic and cultural diversity.
+Nevertheless, recently it has been shown that the semantic priming is a robust and generalizable effect across languages and cultures.